shipsing/podman-desktop/website/docs/migrating-from-docker/customizing-docker-compatibility.md

 # Customizing Docker compatibility - Experimental feature

-With Podman Desktop, you can customize the Docker compatibility feature based on your development needs.
+With Podman Desktop, you can customize the Docker compatibility feature.
 If you want to run your Docker applications on a Podman engine, you can enable the feature.
 Otherwise, keep the feature disabled.

 **_On macOS_**